Online User Terms

 c. internally display such downloaded data; and

-1.2 Where you have purchased access to data on a transactional basis, that data will be made available to you on a single subscriber basis only for a period of 24 hours.
+1.3.
+If you subscribe to an online service that permits you to purchase access to additional data on a transactional basis, that data will be made available to you on a single subscriber basis only for a period of 24 hours.
 You may not distribute that data to other users or third parties unless you have obtained an express licence from us for that purpose.

 2. ACCESS SECURITY

-c. must not disclose your registration key, OnePass account or Network Access Details to a third party or provide access to the Services or use the Services on behalf of an unauthorised third party;
+2.4.
+You must not disclose your registration key, OnePass account or network access details to a third party or provide access to the Services or use the Services on behalf of an unauthorised third party.

-d. may not access the Services if you are no longer registered with, employed by or contracted to your Organisation; and
+2.5.
+You may not access the Services if you are no longer registered with, employed by or contracted to your Organisation.

 3. USE OF THE PUBLICATIONS